rithik-tiwari/standard-charterd-backend/README.md

-<h1 align="center">Backend could not be completely uploaded due to the hihg size of the ml model</h1>
+<h1 align="center">Backend could not be completely uploaded due to the high size of the ml model</h1>